SiyiJiang41elena/SiyiJiang41elena.github.io/index.md

 - Bilingual language control in emotional contexts
 - Bilingual language control in ecologically valid naturalistic settings
 - Interconnection between bilingual language control and cognitive control

+## Ongoing projects
+- How does the bilingual language control system adapt to the textual contexts? (with Baoguo Chen)
+- How does the adaptive bilingual language control system function in emotional contexts? (with Baoguo Chen)